jacobtomlinson/dask-runners/README.md

 from dask.distributed import Client from dask_hpc_runner import MPIRunner

-# Only rank 1 will execute the contents of the context manager, the rest will start the Dask cluster
+# Only rank 1 will execute the contents of the context manager
+# the rest will start the Dask cluster components instead
 with MPIRunner() as runner:
     # The runner object contains the scheduler address and can be passed directly to a client
     with Client(runner) as client: